-If vomiting is severe, causing a woman to lose fluids and weight, it may be a sign
+If vomiting is severe, causing you to lose fluids and weight, it may be a sign of a

-of a condition called hyperemesis gravidarum.
-Hyperemesis can lead to dehydration
+condition called hyperemesis gravidarum.
+Hyperemesis can lead to dehydration and may

-and may require a hospital stay for intravenous fluids and nutrition.
-Call your healthcare
+need a hospital stay for intravenous fluids and nutrition.
+Call your healthcare provider

 Fatigue.
 As the body works overtime to provide a nourishing environment for the fetus, it is

-no wonder a pregnant woman often feels tired.
-In the first trimester, her blood volume
+no wonder a pregnant person often feels tired.
+In the first trimester, their blood

-and other fluids increase as her body adjusts to the pregnancy.
-Sometimes anemia is
+volume and other fluids increase as their body adjusts to the pregnancy.
+Sometimes

-the underlying cause of the fatigue.
-Anemia is a drop in the ability of red blood
+anemia is the underlying cause of the fatigue.
+Anemia is a drop in the ability of

-cells to carry oxygen.
+red blood cells to carry oxygen.
 It is often due to low iron levels.
-A simple blood test done
+A simple blood

 Hemorrhoids.
 Hemorrhoids are common in late pregnancy.
 That's because of the increased pressure